Tobyvdg/hello-world/README.md

 # hello-world
 First Git hub repository
-Macaroni is my favourite fod, but I do really like eggs benedict too.
+Macaroni is my favourite food, but I do really like eggs benedict too.